MissouriMRR/Simulation-2023/scripts/README.md

 ## `setup.bat`

 This script sets up your environment so other scripts may run correctly.
-Most importantly, it will create a file called `server-config.json`, which contains important data for running `run-servers.ps1`, which is probably the most convinient command in the folder.
+Most importantly, it will create a file called `server-config.json`, which contains important data for running `run-servers.ps1`, which is probably the most useful command in the folder.

 This is what `server-config.json` may look like.
 ```json